nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. note:: Solaris 11.3 vs 11.4

-   11.3 and 11.4 require different configurations.
-Please take note of that if you still have 11.3 or earlier systems.
-Omnios may require a different configuration.
-Test 11.3 and 11.4 to verify this.
-You can enable sudoers debug to assist.
+   Previously we had 11.3 and 11.4 configurations.
+We have removed 11.3 as we no longer support it.

 .. code-block:: shell